tngranados/dotfiles/README.md

 stow -t $HOME -d $HOME/dotfiles/config .
 ```

-Now, restart the shell or run `rsource` to reload the settings.
+Now, restart the shell or run `source /Users/tngranados/.zshrc` to reload the settings.

 To setup the basic macOS configuration, run: